 The Board of Ethics will conduct an independent review of the allegations, facts, and order issued by the Ombudsman to determine whether the Ombudsman's order is supported by substantial evidence and whether the Ombudsman properly interpreted or applied the Code of Ethics.
 The Board may affirm, deny, or modify the Ombudsman's order.

 The respondent must submit a written request for an appeal hearing within twenty calendar days after receiving the Ombudsman's order.
 The request from the respondent must name the Ombudsman's order being appealed and specify the findings being contested.

-For bias, prejudice, interest or other good cause, a member of the Board of Ethics or the Presiding Officer may not participate in the appeal hearing.
-A member of the Board shall recuse (i.e., remove) herself or himself if the member has an actual or apparent conflict of interest that cannot be reconciled.
+For bias, prejudice, interest, or other good cause, a member of the Board of Ethics or the Presiding Officer may not participate in the appeal hearing.
+A member of the Board shall recuse (i.e. remove) themselves if the member has an actual or apparent conflict of interest that cannot be reconciled.

 The Presiding Officer will manage the proceedings and make determinations on behalf of the Board of Ethics.
 The Presiding Officer will ensure that each party has an opportunity to effectively participate in the appeal hearing process.

 The Chair of the Board of Ethics will select a Presiding Officer.
 The Presiding Officer may be a member of the Board or a person other than a member of the Board .
 The other members of the Board may at any time designate a different person to serve as Presiding Officer.